 In the end, the otherwise conventional if somewhat overbuilt airframe of the XK-5 met instant success where it mattered most: flying.
 The engineering team at SRDI from the first flight on out could spend more time perfecting the actual combat capabilities of the aircraft than revisiting their old drawing boards.
 Much of this was due to Hanna Janis’ notoriety as a bureaucratic sorceress who gave her engineers all the resources they needed and ignored the sudden fanciful whims of the spectating Admiralty where appropriate.

 Developments later in the test program included sorting out bugs with navigation and tracking softwares, hardening the cockpit for Dowager’s radiation-rich environment, integrating the conformal weapon pods directly into the craft’s structure, shoring up teething issues with the magnetic thermal protection system, and finalizing the production design.
 After removing the ablative shielding on the test vehicles, the engineering team found they just barely met the Admiralty’s weight requirements, coming in under 16 tons ready for takeoff.
-This does leave the K-5 production model without a backup safety system for planetary re-entries.
+This does leave the K-5 production model without a backup ablative aerobraking system for planetary re-entries.
+Some critics argue this is a dangerous safety rollback for a navy that regularly prides itself on the value of individual pilots.

-As fitting for a marvel of Sibylean high technology and engineering prowess, the newly christened Crossbow — a name suggested by Felicia Herta herself — is an expensive beast to produce and maintain.
+As fitting for a marvel of Sibylean high technology and engineering prowess, the newly christened Crossbow—a name suggested by Felicia Herta herself—is an expensive beast to produce and maintain.
 It rounded out to 18,000,000 Sibylean crowns mean cost per unit, a 38% cost increase per unit over the K-4C Shortsword it is meant to replace.
-Now in production, the K-5A is also, by all means, that much more capable.
-The K-4C had 70% the delta-v, weaker armor, 16% less atmospheric thrust, a missile-dependent outfitting, and an airframe rated for far fewer re-entries and supersonic flights before hull maintenance became necessary.
+Now in production, the K-5A is also, by all means, that much more capable in the right hands.
+The K-4C had 70% the delta-v, weaker armor, 16% less atmospheric thrust, a missile-dependent outfitting, and an airframe rated for far fewer re-entries and supersonic flights before regular hull maintenance.

 Since the beginning of interplanetary warfare and certainly since the Novani-Sibylean conflict, the Sibylean Royal Navy has put the strongest weapons possible in the hands of their esteemed but small population of pilot knights.
 Only in the past couple of decades, with its bustling economy, has Sibyl been able to afford such extravagant new designs that will allow them to traverse up and down their many gravity wells with ease, fighting and in many cases outmaneuvering any intruders along the way.